eclipse-che4z/che-che4z-lsp-for-cobol/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Test B

 ## Checklist:
-- [ ] Each my commit contains one meaningful change
+- [ ] Each of my commits contains one meaningful change
-- [ ] I have performed rebase my branch on top of development
+- [ ] I have performed rebase of my branch on top of the development
 - [ ] I have performed a self-review of my own code
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings